 If you need urgent help

 If you feel like you may harm yourself or you have suicidal thoughts, seeking immediate crisis support should be your top priority.
-We can signpost you towards a range of 24/7 services for mental health support in an emergency, with trained operators who will assist you and provide you with the necessary care.
+Below are some helpful contacts for mental health support in an emergency, with trained operators who will assist you and provide you with the necessary care.

 You can call: